omid-zargar/myFirstGithub/README.md

 # myFirstGithub
-This for learning to work with github
+This is for learning to work with github